weleoka/raven/README.md

 sudo apt-get install redis-server
 #sudo apt-get install redis-tools # This is done by default with this PPA.

+If you still prefer to wget and manually write a redis-server.service file then:
 $ wget http://download.redis.io/releases/redis-3.2.6.tar.gz
 $ tar xzf redis-3.2.6.tar.gz
 $ cd redis-3.2.6
 $ make

 ### Usage

-Raven_com writes to syslog.
+Start up and hope syslog isn't flooded with problems!

+The service can be stopped and restarted and jobs will not be lost, or doubled up.

+To modify the log output change debug flags and basic_log settings in ravencore.main.config

+Some modules are 'noisy' and can have custom loging levels set.

+Be carful with the resetdb parameter in config! =)

 ### Current Features:

-The service front end to run Raven_com.
+This is the service front end to raven_com.
 The goodies are in ravencore, raveneye etc.